armory/docs/content/en/docs/combined-matrix.md

 ![Armory](/images/armory.svg) The feature or parts of it are available in Armory Enterprise.

+**Versions**

+**All supported versions** refers to the current minor release and the two previous minor releases.
+For example, if the current version is 2.21.x, all supported versions include 2.19.x, 2.20.x, and 2.21.x.

 ## Application metrics for Canary

 ![Generally available](/images/ga.svg) ![OSS](/images/oss.svg) ![Armory](/images/armory.svg)